Mestre Waldemar: Barracão of Mestre Waldemar

 I always wanted to stay out of brawls, out of trouble.
 Everyone appreciates me, everyone likes me.
 If you go here and there, you won’t find anyone who speaks badly of me, in any subject.
 I know how to treat everyone well, I don’t mistreat anyone.

 In the 1940s, Waldemar established a practice venue in the Corta-Braço, which would later become the Liberdade neighborhood of Salvador.
 He held capoeira sessions there every Sunday and also taught in the lower city.
 His practice encompassed a variety of capoeira styles, ranging from the slower to the more combative.
 In Waldemar's roda, there was a referee with a whistle to control the games.
 Capoeiristas often arrived at the roda armed, but their respect for Mestre Waldemar showed as they handed over their weapons to the bartender while they engaged in the game.

 When there was a disobedient student, I got the rest of the group together and told them to beat him up, lightly.

 In that time, Mestre Bimba created a new capoeira Regional style, and made attempts to persuade other capoeira mestres to embrace his innovations.
 He went as far as organizing a gathering that included renowned angoleiros like Pastinha and Waldemar.
 However, they politely declined his proposal, choosing to remain loyal to traditional capoeira.

 During the 1950s, his capoeira in Liberdade attracted academics, artists, and journalists.
 Ethnologists like Anthony Leeds in 1950 and Simone Dreyfus in 1955 recorded the sounds of the berimbaus.
 Sculptor Mário Cravo and painter Carybé, who were also capoeiristas, frequented his training space.
 Later on, the majority of renowned capoeiristas claimed that Waldemar had a significant influence on their own capoeira, including Mestre Cobrinha Verde from the Nordeste de Amaralina neighborhood and Mestre Bimba.

 Waldemar started the practice of painting the berimbau.
 Crafting and selling berimbaus to tourists became a source of his income.

 According to Albano Marinho de Oliveira (1956), the Liberdade group began singing long solos before capoeira games (now called ladainhas).
 Waldemar himself claimed, in an interview with Kay Shaffer, to have been the one to introduce the practice of painting the berimbau.
 Crafting and selling berimbaus to tourists became a source of his income.

 Illness and death

 Despite growing old and being unable to play capoeira or play the berimbau due to Parkinson's, Waldemar still participated somewhat in the movement to revive traditions in the 1980s.
-He sang on various occasions and recorded a CD with Mestre Canjiquinha in 1984.
+He sang on various occasions and recorded an album with Mestre Canjiquinha in 1984.

 Mestre Waldemar died in 1990 and is remembered as one of the greatest mestres of capoeira.